matteogiorgi/.minidot/DOCS.md

 ## Linux system container manager

-In case you need to containerize your system or you want to intall *Minidot* inside a container, you can use [LXD](https://ubuntu.com/lxd): it is very well documented and has a [first&#x2011;steps](https://documentation.ubuntu.com/lxd/en/latest/tutorial/first_steps/#first-steps) page too.
+In case you need to containerize your system or simply do not want to mess with your current configurations, you can install *Minidot* inside a container: [LXD](https://ubuntu.com/lxd) is a good solution, it is very well documented and has a [first&#x2011;steps](https://documentation.ubuntu.com/lxd/en/latest/tutorial/first_steps/#first-steps) page too.